muhammed-suhaid/Plantique/README.md

 3. **Plant Details** : View detailed information about each plant, including care instructions and additional photos.
 4. **Add to Cart** : Easily add selected plants to the cart, review selections, and make adjustments before finalizing purchases.
 5. **View Cart** : eview items in the cart, including the ability to remove individual plants or clear the entire cart.

+### User Interface :

+1. **Get Started Screen** : Welcomes users with an introductory screen and guides them through the initial steps.
+2. **Login and Registration Screens** : Enable users to securely create accounts and log in using email and password.
+3. **Home Screen** : Access featured plants, new arrivals, and seasonal recommendations for a curated browsing experience.
+4. **Plant Details Screen** : Dive into individual plant profiles showcasing detailed information and images.
+5. **Cart Screen** : Review selected plants, modify quantities, and proceed to checkout effortlessly.
+6. **Settings Screen** : Manage account settings, Allows users to securely log out of their accounts.